notomo/vusted/README.md

     - vusted uses this arguments to execute neovim.
     - default: `--headless --clean`
 - `VUSTED_SLOW`
-    - For example if you set 1000, add summary of the tests that elapsed 1000ms or more.
+    - For example if you set 1000, output handler adds summary about the tests that elapsed 1000ms or more.
-    - This can use only if the output handler is `vusted.default`.
+    - can use only if the output handler is `vusted.default`.